-Learn how to build and install interior board and batten for less than $100.
+Learn how to build and install interior board and batten from the comfort of your home.
 It’s a beautiful wall treatment that’s a great weekend project for any level of DIYer!

 I love adding architectural detail to walls.
 The majority of our home has beautiful custom wainscoting that adds so much character.
 But our mudroom, where we enter our home, lacked a single ounce of that character that the rest of our home has.